learn-co-students/module-one-final-project-guidelines-yale-web-yss-052719/README.md

-# Park'R
+# PARKR

 Welcome fellow environmentalists.
-You have reached the development website for Park'R, the premier applicationin the exciting field of Green Technology.
+You have reached the development website for PARKR, the premier application in the exciting field of Green Technology.
 Did you ever have an insatiable urge to explore the hundreds of national parks in the US?
-With Park'R, you can satiate that urge with a simple and slick CLI interface.
+With PARKR, you can satiate that urge with a simple and slick CLI interface.

 ## Project Description